c0dev0id/shagen.me/content/article_howto/index.md

 [$username]     : optional, same content across the article
 <filename>      : mandatory, different content on each use
-[something]     : optional, different content on each use [...]           : Something irrelevant is here, so I'm not showing it.
+[something]     : optional, different content on each use [...]           : Something irrelevant is skipped here
 ```